the7thsage376/FlySafair/README.md

 # FlySafair
-This repository holds an automated test for the FlySafair website
+This repository holds a test suite for the Flysafair website.

+---

+Tools and programming languages used: <br>
+- Selenium with Python
+- Pytest

+file structure: